 - enable the development of appropriate recommendations that support and enable the provision of suitable woman-centred care as close as possible to where women live, whilst enabling good outcomes for mothers and babies in rural and remote communities.

-- A decision-support guide, known as the Rural and Remote Maternity Services Planning Framework, to assist Hospital and Health Services with planning, developing and delivering rural and remote maternity services.
+- A decision-support guide, known as the Rural and Remote Maternity Services Planning Framework, to assist Hospital and Health Services with planning, developing and delivering rural and remote maternity services has been developed and is currently being finalised.

 Queensland Maternity Summit

-The Queensland Maternity Summit will be held in Cairns on 18 and 19 June 2019.
-Key findings from the Taskforce Report will be presented 19 June, along with feedback from the public submissions and key focus groups.
-The Rural and Remote Maternity Services Planning Framework will be shared and tested with key stakeholders.
+The Queensland Maternity Summit was held in Cairns on 18 and 19 June 2019.
+Key findings from the Taskforce Report were presented 19 June, along with feedback from the public submissions and key focus groups.
+The Rural and Remote Maternity Services Planning Framework was shared and discussed with key stakeholders.

-If you would like to receive updates on the progress of the Rural Maternity Taskforce please contact: Rural_Maternity_Taskforce@health.qld.gov.au
+If you have any questions regarding the work of the Rural Maternity Taskforce please contact: Rural_Maternity_Taskforce@health.qld.gov.au